neo4j/graph-data-science-client/README.md

 ## Known limitations

-Operations known to not yet work with `gdsclient`:
+Operations known to not yet work with `graphdatascience`:

 * [Numeric utility functions](https://neo4j.com/docs/graph-data-science/current/management-ops/utility-functions/#utility-functions-numeric) (will never be supported)
 * [Cypher on GDS](https://neo4j.com/docs/graph-data-science/current/management-ops/create-cypher-db/) (might be supported in the future)